EdinK48/Django_React/README.md

   <li>In order to not create too many folders during the initialization of a django project, use the statement "django-admin startproject name_project path_project" - <a href="https://stackoverflow.com/questions/31431924/force-django-admin-startproject-if-project-folder-already-e">The reference was found on stackoverflow</a></li>
 </ol>

-Further adjustments / improvements are going to be implemented (For instance, how the db.sqlite3 file is handled).
+Further adjustments / improvements are going to be implemented (For instance, how the db.sqlite3 file is handled, dockerignore and gitignore).
 Feel free to pull the repository to your machines :grinning: